jfrog/jfrog-client-go/README.md

 JFrog CLI is written in the [Go programming language](https://golang.org/), so to build the CLI yourself, you first need to have Go installed and configured on your machine.

-## Install Go
+## Install vgo

-To download and install `Go`, please refer to the [Go documentation](https://golang.org/doc/install).
+To download and install `vgo`, please refer to the [vgo documentation](https://github.com/golang/go/wiki/vgo).
-Please download `Go 1.9` or above.

-Navigate to the directory where you want to create the jfrog-cli-go project, and set the value of the GOPATH environment variable to the full path of this directory.
+Please use vgo version `2018-02-20.1` or above using `go get -u golang.org/x/vgo`.

+With vgo the GOPATH environment variable can point to any folder where the vgo packages will be cached and used.
+Packages will appear in `$GOPATH/src/v`.
+For vgo resolution set your GOPROXY to [repo.jfrog.org](https;//repo.jfrog.org) using `GOPROXY=https://repo.jfrog.org/artifctory/api/go/go`.

 ## Download and Build the CLI

-To download the jfrog-cli-go project, execute the following command:
+To download and install the jfrog-cli-go project, execute the following commands:
 ````
-go get github.com/jfrog/jfrog-cli-go/jfrog-cli/jfrog
+git clone git@github.com:jfrog/jfrog-cli-go.git
+cd jfrog-cli-go
+vgo build -o jfrog
 ````
-Go will download and build the project on your machine.
-Once complete, you will find the JFrog CLI executable under your `$GOPATH/bin` directory.
+Once complete, you will find the JFrog CLI executable `jfrog` under the current directory.

 # Tests